Kennington: 18th century

 The eighteenth century saw considerable development in Kennington.
 At the start of the century, the area was essentially a village on the southern roads into London, with a common on which public executions took place.
-In 1746, Francis Towneley and eight men who had taken part in the Jacobite rising were hanged, drawn and quartered at Kennington Common.
+On three dates in 1746, Francis Towneley and sixteen men who had taken part in the Jacobite rising were hanged, drawn and quartered at Kennington Common.

 The area was significant enough, however, to be recognised in the Peerage of Great Britain and in 1726, the title Earl of Kennington was assumed by Prince William, Duke of Cumberland.

 The development of Kennington came about through access to London, which happened when, in 1750, Westminster Bridge was constructed.
 In 1751, Kennington Road was built from Kennington Common (as it then was; now Kennington Park) to Westminster Bridge Road.

 By the 1770s, the development of Kennington into its modern form was well underway.
 Terraces of houses were built on the east side of Kennington Road and Cleaver Square (then called Prince's Square) was laid out in 1788.
 Michael Searles, architect and developer, built semi-detached houses along Kennington Park Road in the 1790s.

 A fraudster from Camberwell, named Badger, was the last person to be hanged at Kennington Common, in 1799.